 Don’t be so ignorant as to sit next to a car with a flat tyre asking God – in Jesus’ name (!) – to fix the wheel!
 Yes, all things are possible to God, but why would He as a perfect Father let you become utterly useless on earth by doing all for [lazy, pathetic] you?
 There are many things we have to do on this earth that He gave us!… Fact is, God will not be an accomplice to us being self-centred and seeking pity as helpless beings.

 A good relationship would at the very least have persons talking to each other [habitually, often] as if they are real.
 And not only for selfish reasons, but to just share [acknowledge] something beautiful in your day.
 When you understand God’s Love, mercy and unconditional grace, you will serve Him better accidentally, than you would ever do intentionally.
 When you understand that by talking with Him, you will, in His presence see more blessings [prosperity, protection], accidentally, than you would ever do intentionally.
 By talking to Him, like you would to someone you have a good relationship with, will bring you more in His presence.
 Talk to your Savior, your Lord, your Guide, your Teacher, your Friend, your Father.
 Mostly, just talk to Him about this wonderful life, show some appreciation of the magnificent painting you are living in.
 Don’t be blunt [obtuse, dull, haughty] – tell [admit to] Him how wonderful you see His beautiful Handiwork is!
-We were created to pleasure Him, so stop trying to be a do-ing and be a be-ing.
+We were created to pleasure Him, so stop trying to impress [act] and rather just reciprocate some of His Love for us (Rom 12:9?).
 Be His child.
 Enjoy your humour [joy, wit, sharp appreciative observation, peace, admiration]; your perseverance [faith, trust]; enjoy Gal 5:22-26; Phil 4:6-8; and so on.
 Enjoy the everlasting Life He prepared and provided for us (2 Cor 5:14-21).
 Show faith [trust, acceptance] in His Word and promises.
 Read His letters, hear Him.

 Lengthy, “technical” prayer is likely to be artificial and most likely less effective than an honest “help”!
-For a discussion on intercession, see the paper entitled “Intercession” by the author.
+For a discussion on intercession, see the meditation entitled “Intercession” by the author.

 Get in the presence of God, talk to Him, and enjoy a real relationship that sees results!